These Mobility Devices Change Everything

 Make a Statement With a Walking Stick

 Walking sticks and canes may not seem flashy, but they are a tried-and-true way to move around more easily with MS. Look for one with a rubber stopper on the bottom so it doesn’t slide when you put weight on it, and make sure it’s the proper height, says Kathy Zackowski, Ph.D., an occupational therapist and neuroscientist who serves as senior director of Patient Management, Care and Rehabilitation Research for the National MS Society.
 “As a rule, the top of the cane should reach to where your jeans pocket would be, so your hand can hold the cane with a little bit of bend in the elbow.”

 Take a Hike With Trekking Poles

-Trekking poles ($20 to $200)—yep, the same kind you might see on hiking trails—can be used anywhere you need more support than a regular cane can provide.
-When you purchase a set (you carry one in each hand), we recommend adding a pair of rubber tips to prevent them from slipping and keep you stable during indoor use.
+Trekking poles ($20 to $200)—yep, the same kind you might see on hiking trails—can be used anywhere you need more support than a regular cane can provide, as you carry one in each hand.
+We recommend adding a pair of rubber tips to prevent them from slipping and keep you stable during indoor use.
 If you’re feeling uncomfortable with the idea of using a cane, trekking poles could be a great choice—the association with hiking and exercise makes some people feel this option is less stigmatizing, says Zackowski.